annutt2031/Business_Process_Modeling/README.md

    3. correct an artifact that requires clarification.
 8. Indicate your answers in the file ex05\_<product prefix>\_rev.xlsx.
 9. Place a new revision of the refined artifact with a ex05 prefix in the name.

-💡 [Tap here](https://forms.yandex.ru/cloud/65b90965068ff0081dc8867e/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.